NavIC

 List of Navigation Satellites

 As of now, ISRO’s navigation is using a total of 8 satellites, namely, IRNSS-1A, IRNSS-1B, IRNSS-1C, IRNSS-1D, IRNSS-1E, IRNSS-1F, IRNSS-1G, IRNSS-1I.
-Initially, the plan was to have 7 satellites, but the IRNSS-1A had some technical issues, and it was needed to be replaced.
-IRNSS-1H was then launched to replace the faulty satellite, but it never made it and it was also a failure.
-Finally again IRNSS-1I was launched and it is now working with the other satellites to keep NavIC up and running.
-As days pass by, ISRO will add on more satellites to develop this new system further.
+Initially, the plan was to have 7 satellites, but the IRNSS-1A had some technical issues, and it needed to be replaced.
+IRNSS-1H was then launched to replace the faulty satellite, but it never made it, and it was also a failure.
+Finally, IRNSS-1I was launched, and it is now working with the other satellites to keep NavIC up and running.
+As days pass by, ISRO will add more satellites to develop this new system further.

 Huawei P40 Series (P40, P40 Pro, P40 Pro+) arrives with Kirin 990 SoC and supports high-speed 5G.
-As per the official listing, all of them comes with support for NaVIC navigation.
-It should be noted that Kirin 990 powered Huawei Mate 30 Pro don’t support ISRO’s navigation system.
+As per the official listing, all of them support NaVIC navigation.
+It should be noted that the Kirin 990-powered Huawei Mate 30 Pro doesn’t support ISRO’s navigation system.

-Recently, Realme unveiled its flagship phone Realme X50 Pro 5G that comes with Snapdragon 865 SoC under the hood.
-It is the world’s first device to feature the NavIC system which was confirmed in a tweet by Realme CEO Madhav Sheth.
+Recently, Realme unveiled its flagship phone, Realme X50 Pro 5G, with Snapdragon 865 SoC under the hood.
+It is the world’s first device to feature the NavIC system, confirmed in a tweet by Realme CEO Madhav Sheth.

 navic support on x50 pro